AlexX15-T/energy-management/README.md

 Functionality(I stronly recommand to choose the Docker option) Locally Running the Application

-    Backend Setup: Navigate to the backend folder, and run mvn spring-boot:run to start the Spring Boot application.
+    Backend Setup: Navigate to the backend folder, and run mvn clean install to generate target and after that run mvn spring-boot:run to start the Spring Boot application.
     Do not forget to take care when choosing ports for each microservice in the backend.

     Frontend Setup: In the frontend directory, execute npm install followed by npm start to launch the React application.